injcristianrojas/waylandorx11/README.md

 ## Support

-This extension works on GNOME versions 40 and up.
+This extension works on GNOME versions 45 and up.
+If you need legacy support (GNOME versions 40-44), switch to the `gnome_40_44` branch.